RealTimeChris/Jsonifier/Documentation/Validating.md

 }
 ```

-In both examples, the `validate` function checks if the provided JSON data is valid according to RFC standards.
+In both examples, the `validateJson` function checks if the provided JSON data is valid according to RFC standards.
 Additionally, when using `parseJson`, JSON validation is performed automatically during the parsing process.